adamslieke/adams-lieke-starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-👋 Hi, I’m Lieke Adams 🌱 I’m currently finishing my Msc.
+👋 Hi, I’m Lieke Adams 🌱 I’m finishing my Msc.
 Marketing Analytics at Tilburg University.

+Currently I am looking for my next adventure where I can combine my programming skills with more stakeholder management and/or customer contact.

 During my studies I learned a lot in R & Python for my courses.
 Additionally I am working part time as a Data engineer at Springbok.
 As a Data engineer, I am developing in SQL, Python and dashboarding.
 The latter in order to visualize the data retrieved by my SQL scripts through Big Query in the Google Cloud Platform.